gloveboxes/altair_8800_docs/docs/everywhere/01-Introduction.md

 # Introduction

-This is version 2 of the Azure Sphere Altair Emulator and shares the same code base as the [Altair on Azure Sphere](https://github.com/AzureSphereCloudEnabledAltair8800/AltairOnAzureSphere) project that runs on Azure Sphere.
+This is version 2 of the Altair 8800 emulator project and shares the same code base as the [Azure Sphere Cloud-Enabled Altair 8800](https://github.com/AzureSphereCloudEnabledAltair8800/AltairOnAzureSphere) as featured on the Register "[Microsoft adds cloud enablement to 1970s Altair 8800 tech](https://www.theregister.com/2021/07/16/altair_redux/)".

 ## Source code